vendlou/minishell/README.md

   - `char* command[]` Save the command
 - `public`
   - `bool do_commands()` Do a command, and return a boolean value to indicate whether the command works well or not.
+  - `bool do_commands(int,int)` Doing a command with pipe, the two intergers save each side of two pipes, one pipe's read side and one pipe's write side.

 class `commented_commands`: a class which inherits from `base_command` and saves one single command.
 - `private`